 How Indian Recruiters Operate

-I have been an SAP consultant/contractor for some years now, and there is a change that has been going on for a while but has been accelerating very quickly in just the past few years.
+I have been an SAP consultant/contractor for years now, and there is a change going on for a while but has been accelerating very quickly in just the past years.
 This change is, I believe, going to have significant implications for the IT contracting market, and in ways that I think is not generally anticipated.

 The takeover of IT recruiting by Indians has been extraordinarily fast.
 Indian recruiters lead any other recruiter type in both how much they irritate those looking for projects and their low quality of work.